Five Thought Friday Challenge: Week 6 – July 29 – August 4, 2017

 Angie said that the theme for this week should be “family”.
 I’m pretty sure Sunday was the only day this week that we didn’t spend with one or more members of our family, either in person, online, or on the phone.
 We visited with my mom on Saturday, had my niece over for dinner on Tuesday, spent the day with little Ticky on Wednesday, and worked in my mom’s yard yesterday.
 I also talked to my sister several times and Angie connected with her aunt and grandma to arrange a dinner meet-up during our trip to Niagara Falls in October.
 She also talked to her mom and swapped old photos with her aunt via Facebook.
 So yes…I suppose this was Family Week.

 One thing I really enjoyed this week was having my niece and the baby over for dinner on Tuesday.
 It’s been a while since she’s been here.
 In fact, I think February was probably the last time we shared a meal together.
 The evening was quite unplanned.
-They had been swimming all day at the new City water park and their ride back home never showed up so as usual, we were the default backup plan.
+They had been swimming all day at the new City water park and their ride back home never showed up so we picked them up.
 Instead of being upset by the interruption, we took the opportunity to make sure they had a good meal (with lots of veggies and fruits) before sending them back home.
 We even took a few minutes to walk to the park after dinner, where Ticky entertained us for a good while going up and down the slides.
 These impromptu moments of lighthearted conversation and laughter are always a welcome in my book.

 I am grateful that Angie and I were both raised to be confident in my own ability to do things.
 DIY skills come in very handy when you are trying to be frugal.
 Last year, my mom spent more than $200 fixing an $800 lawnmower.
 This year, we decided that was nonsense and we would deal with maintenance and repairs on our own (when possible).
 While mowing last week, we noticed the cut was uneven.
 One side was barely topping the grass while the other was scalping it.
 I fixed it temporarily by adjusting the tire pressure but decided to try realigning the deck for a permanent solution.
 Thank goodness my mom keeps every manual for everything she ever buys.
 The adjustment was not too difficult and it made a huge difference in mowing this week.
 Plus it made me feel good to know that I’d done it on my own.
 [We’re also grateful for the free Panera bagels again this month.]